 Here is a handout that describes the requirement for sterile alcohol and sterile water for cleaning the area in the pharmacy where drugs are mixed.
 This standard has been in place since June 1, 2008 (USP 797).

 Why Is “Sterile Alcohol” Required?

-Potentially Fatal Airborne Pathogens Survived In the Lompoc Hospital Pharmacy
+Potentially Fatal Airborne Pathogens Survived In Hospital Pharmacy

-The hospital’s own records showed that staff knew that potentially fatal airborne pathogens (Staphylococcus coagulace) were present in the pharmacy during air tests in 2016.
+The Lompoc hospital’s own records showed that staff knew that potentially fatal airborne pathogens (Staphylococcus coagulase) were present in the pharmacy during air tests in 2016.
 Yet, the hospital staff failed to eradicate the dangerous pathogens.
 Failing to maintain drug sterility can lead to tragic results.